 John H. Morgan is the Karl Mannheim Professor of the History and Philosophy of the Social Sciences and serves as Academic Advisor to graduate students.
-He holds the Doctor of Philosophy from the Hartford Seminary, the Doctor of Science from the London College of Applied Science, and the Doctor of Psychology from Foundation House/Oxford where he is a Senior Fellow.
+He holds the Doctor of Philosophy from the Hartford Seminary, the Doctor of Science from the London College of Applied Science, and the Doctor of Psychology from Foundation House/Oxford where he was a Senior Fellow (1995-2015).
 He has held postdoctoral appointments at Harvard, Yale, and Princeton and has been a National Science Foundation Science Faculty Fellow at the University of Notre Dame and prior to joining the GTF he held faculty appointments in the graduate faculties of the University of Connecticut and the University of Texas.
 Dr. Morgan has taught for a number of years in the Oxford University summer theology program and in 1995 was appointed to their Board of Studies.
-In 2009, Dr. Morgan was named to the International Advisory Board of the Centre for the Study of Religion in Public Life at Oxford University and in 2010, he was appointed a Visiting Scholar in the Centre for Near Eastern Studies at New York University.
-Most recently, Dr. Morgan has been named Visiting Scholar at Harvard University for the third time in his career.
+In 2010, he was appointed a Visiting Scholar in the Centre for Near Eastern Studies at New York University and in 2015, Dr. Morgan served as Visiting Scholar at Harvard University for the third time in his career.
 Dr. Morgan’s resume may be accessed here C.V.

 Clinical Pastoral Psychotherapy E-Tutorials by Dr. John H. Morgan Video Introduction